 This creates a group of inbound rules for allowing traffic based on the premade profile description.
 If you want to check out a different profile, just repeat the steps and select another group of rules to try.

 The above example configuration is a standard web server listening at 80 and 443 for HTTP(S), 22 is for SSH, and port 53 for DNS.
 Each rule shows twice to allow both IPv4 and IPv6 traffic including ICMP that ping commands use.
-The default rule for all other incoming connections is reject so packets heading to any other ports will get denied access.
+The default rule for all other incoming connections is drop so packets heading to any other ports will get denied access.
 All outgoing ports are allowed with Default rule: accept.

-For example, you could disable IPv4 ping reply for your server by editing the ICMP/IPv4 rule and selecting Reject from the Action menu.
+For example, you could disable IPv4 ping reply for your server by editing the ICMP/IPv4 rule and selecting Drop from the Action menu.
 This retains the rule so you can easily allow it again if you wish instead of simply deleting the rule by clicking the X -icon.
 Save any changes by clicking Accept, or return without changing the rule by clicking Cancel.

 Please note that the Default rule matches both IPv4 and IPv6 protocols.
-If you have IPv6 interface enabled on your, server remember to add firewall rules for IPv6 traffic as well.
+If you have IPv6 interface enabled on your server remember to add firewall rules for IPv6 traffic as well.

 As with most firewall setups, the order of the rules also matters.
 All packets will be compared to the rules on a top-down basis, and the action is selected based on which rule matches the packet first.
-New rules you create are added to the bottom of the list, but you can change the order of the rules by simply dragging and dropping any rule within its list.
+New rules you create are added to the bottom of the list, but you can change the order of the rules by simply dragging and dropping any rule on its list.

-When you are done adding new or editing the existing rules, click the Save changes -button again to apply the current set of rules to your firewall, then turn it on by selecting Enabled at the top right of the page and click the Save -button.
+When you are done adding new or editing the existing rules, click the Save changes button again to apply the current set of rules to your firewall, then turn it on by selecting Enabled at the top right of the page and click the Save button.

 With the UpCloud Firewall configured and enabled your cloud server gets the extra protection it deserves.
 Thanks to the easy to use web control panel you don’t have to worry about locking yourself out of your server by accidentally blocking SSH connections.
-For more intricate connection policies, consider implementing a server side software firewall, such as iptables, as well.
+For more intricate connection policies, consider implementing a server-side software firewall, such as iptables, as well.